 In order to further emphasize the idea, the standard “London” and “New York” designations on the GMT scale are replaced with “Portsmouth” and “Port Royal” letterings in gorgeous royal blue.

-Finishing the picture, they took the signature leaf-shaped hour and minute hands and painstakingly skeletonized them providing the watch with even more aethereal appearance.
+Finishing the picture, they took the signature leaf-shaped hour and minute hands and painstakingly skeletonized them providing the ref.
+49870 with even more ethereal appearance.

-The lack of traditional hour markers, as well as absolutely zero Superluminova on the hands will make the watch unreadable at night, so keep this in mind.
+The lack of traditional hour markers, as well as absolutely zero Superluminova on the hands, will make it unreadable at night, so keep this in mind.

 Pricing & Availability